 Many colonial legal commentators dismissed the Brethna because it couldn't be compiled into a "reliable" legal reference.
 Laws seemed duplicated, contradictory, or missing.
 What they failed to see was that these traits protected the Brethna from extraction.

-By refusing to yield a clean index, the Brethna prevented wholesale incorporation into empire’s legal operating system.
+By refusing to yield a clean index, the Brethna prevented wholesale incorporation into empire's legal operating system.
+The very flexibility that colonial administrators found chaotic was what allowed the Brethna to survive centuries of political upheaval while other legal systems collapsed under external pressure.

 Incompatibility Can Be an Archive